mitravinda462/LLM-Based-Human-Machine-Generated-Language-Checking/README.md

 ## Reproducing the experiments

-The experiments can be reproduced on four tasks:
+The experiments can be reproduced on five tasks:

 - Fact checking
     - [Climate](https://www.sustainablefinance.uzh.ch/en/research/climate-fever.html): `climate`